-The AFFF Fire Suppression System is one of nine identified PFAS AOIs.
+The AFFF Fire Suppression System is one of nine identified PFAS Areas of Interest (AOIs).
 The other eight PFAS AOIs are potential secondary AOIs that were, or may have been, affected by historic discharges of AFFF.
 Langan and PAB are in the process of gathering additional information regarding the AFFF Fire Suppression System and associated/nearby process water infrastructure.
 Historical AFFF use and fire suppression system operations are also being assessed.